Stonehaven crash: Network Rail fined £6.7m over fatal derailment

 "Its acceptance of its shortcomings was both immediate and genuine," he said.

-"Its cooperation with all investigations was absolute.
+"Its co-operation with all investigations was absolute.
 And its response to ensure so far as reasonably possible that such tragedy should not be repeated was comprehensive and continues."

 He added that the the guilty plea had avoided any need for a potentially distressing, lengthy and complex trial.